-Why choose a Workswell WIRIS system?
+Why Choose a Workswell WIRIS system?

-Moreover, the system can be fitted with a GPS sensor for storing information on the position of the drone when producing a record.
-The system can measure temperature in the central point, as well as in the local minimum and maximum.
+Moreover, the system can be outfitted with a GPS sensor for storing location information on the position of the drone when it produced a given record.
+The system measures temperature in the central point, as well as at the local minimum and maximum.
 The minimum and maximum are localized by blue (minimum) and red (maximum) crosses.
 This function can be used to navigate drones because the system automatically shows where the largest potential problem is located.
-However, Workswell WIRIS also offers further functions suitable for this application: for example, continuous ZOOM (up to 14x for a thermal camera and 16x for a colour camera) for exact localization of the problem or to control NUC calibration so it is done at the right time.
-Moreover, the Workswell WIRIS system is fully calibrated.
-During production, the exactness of measurement is checked and delivery of the system includes a calibration sheet with the stated precision of the measurement with each delivery.
+However, Workswell’s WIRIS also offers other functions suitable for this application: for example, continuous ZOOM (up to 14x for a thermal camera and 16x for a color camera) enables the exact localization of the problem.
+Similarly, control over NUC calibration guarantees that it is done at the right time.
+Finally, the Workswell WIRIS system comes fully calibrated.
+During production, we check the precision of the temperature measurements taken by each unit, and include a calibration sheet with the stated precision of the measurement with each delivery.
 This ensures the accuracy of the thermal camera’s measurement results.

 Thermal drone found underground pipeline leaks (about 1.5 meter)

 During the thermal drone fly, temperature inhomogeneities were discovered at the points of expected leakage of hot water from the pipeline